AbstractXan/abstractxan/src/website.md

 - - React has a <b> virtual </b> DOM object for every DOM object ; Limits frequently updating the DOM
 - - Only one element rendered per component : [JSX](https://reactjs.org/docs/introducing-jsx.html)

+### Props and State
+<b>Props</b>
+- 1. Pass properties (props) from parent to child.
+- 2. The props that we pass from component to component will never change within the child component -- they can change within the parent but not within the child

+<b>State</b>
+- 1. Attributes that we will want to change within the life of a component
+- 2. To collect data from multiple children, or to have two child components communicate with each other, you need to declare the <b>shared state</b> in their parent component instead.
+The parent component can pass the state back down to the children by using props; this keeps the child components in sync with each other and with the parent component.
+[Example](#tutorial_checklist)

 ### Components
 React contains only two types of components: <b> Functional </b> and <b> Class based </b>.

 <i>Functional components</i> are <b>stateless</b> and have no constructor
 <pre class="code">
 function App() {
+    // no state or constructor
     return (
         &lt;p&gt;Hello, World&lt;/p&gt;
     );